starwarsgeek1138/smt-pod/index.md

 <hr>

-## Latest Issue: 4.2 (September 2018)
+## Latest Issue: 4.3 (October 2018)

 <div class="intrinsic-container intrinsic-container-16x9">
 <center><iframe src="https://player.vimeo.com/video/278344604" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></center>
 </div>
 <p>&nbsp;</p>

-## “Anne Young’s Musical Games (1801): Music Theory, Gender, and Game Design”
+### Anne Young’s *Introduction to Music* (1803): Pedagogical, Speculative, and Ludic Music Theory
 Carmel Raz (Max Planck Institute for Empirical Aesthetics)

-*In 1801, the Scottish music theorist Anne Young (1756-1827) created an elaborate board game set designed to teach musical fundamentals.
-This video offers some thoughts on the creation and reception of her works, contextualizing their creation and reception within the history of education in late eighteenth century Britain.*
+*Though ostensibly designed to explain a set of pedagogical games geared toward children, An Introduction to Music (1803)—a treatise by the Scottish music theorist Anne Young (1756-1827)—advances some intriguing ideas that touch on advanced music theoretic concepts.
+This video explores these concepts, along with impact of the author's gender on the nature and reception of her treatise.*

 *Keywords: history of music theory, history of music pedagogy, educational games, women in music theory*
 <hr>